 How Can I Handle Fatigue?

 The fatigue you feel from cancer and radiation therapy is different from other times you may have felt tired.
-It’s an exhaustion that doesn’t get better with rest and can keep you from doing the things you normally do, like going to work or spending time with family and friends.
+It’s a distressing, persistent exhaustion that doesn’t get better with rest and can keep you from doing the things you normally do, like going to work or spending time with family and friends.
+The fatigue is out of proportion to your activity level.
 It also can seem different from day to day, which makes it hard to plan around it.
 It can even change how well you're able to follow your cancer treatment plan.

 Let your doctor know if you’re struggling with fatigue.
 They might be able to help.
 There are also things you can do to feel better:

 - Take care of your health.
 Be sure you're taking your medications the way you're supposed to.
 Get plenty of rest, be as active as you can, and eat the right foods.